webrecorder/web-replay-gen/README.md

 }
 ```

 The default behavior is to list WACZ files in the `archives` directory.
-WACZ files in the `archives` directory are ignored in git and and copied over to the output `_site` by default.
+WACZ files (`.wacz`) are ignored in git and and copied over to the output `_site` by default, retaining their directory structure.

 </details>